applevir/STEAK/README.md

 `cat awesome_genome.unsorted.fq  | paste - - - - | sort -k1,1 -t " " | tr "\t" "\n" > awesome_genome.interleaved.fastq`

-2. I have BAM/SAM files that are a mix of paired-end and single-end reads.
-Which mode should I use?
+**2. I have BAM/SAM files that are a mix of paired-end and single-end reads.
+Which mode should I use?**

 If you want to use the guided detection you should separate the paired-reads from the singletons and run paired-read CRAM/BAM/SAM with the paired mode and the singletons in the unpaired mode.